srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/data/output/readme.md

 node community
 ```

-where node holds uniques authors_id and community column shows the community_number of the author node belongs to.
+where node holds unique authors_id and community column shows the community_number of the author node belongs to.

 The format of the output csv file to show the number of nodes for each community:

 ```
-community number of nodes
+community number_of_nodes
 ```